Igor Ashmanov

-Igor Stanislа́vovich Ashmа́nov (born 9 January 1962, in Moscow) — Russian entrepreneur specializing in information technology, artificial intelligence, software development, project management.
+Igor Stanislа́vovich Ashmа́nov (born 9 January 1962) — Russian entrepreneur specializing in information technology, artificial intelligence, software development, project management.
 He directed development of the linguistic module ORFO of the Russian edition of Microsoft Office, a family of Multilex electronic dictionaries, Spamtest spam filter etc.

-Managing partner of Ashmanov & Partners, investor and co-owner of dozens of IT startups, one of the founders and most well-known top managers of the Russian IT industry.
+Managing partner of Ashmanov & Partners, investor and co-owner of dozens of IT start-ups, one of the founders and most well-known top managers of the Russian IT industry.

-Doctor of Science.
-Multimillionaire.
-Co-chair in Great Fatherland Party.

-Co-founder of Internet Research Agency.

 Early years

 Born in Moscow on 9 January 1962 in a family of mathematicians, including his father Stanislav Ashmanov.

 Father, Stanislav Alexandrovich Ashmanov (1941—1994), was a post-graduate student at Moscow State University, later to become Doctor of Physical and Mathematical Sciences and professor at MSU Faculty of Computational Mathematics and Cybernetics, one of the leading Russian scientists in the field of mathematical economy and author of over 60 papers on mathematical optimization and linear programming.
-Both his mother, Natalya Alexandrovna Berezina, and his grandmother were graduates from MSU Faculty of Mechanics and Mathematics.
+Both his mother, Natalya Alexandrovna Berezina, and his grandmother were graduates of the MSU Faculty of Mechanics and Mathematics.